czeglediptr/100-days-of-code/log.md

 **Thoughts:** : Today I struggled a little bit and I had to decide to put away the problem set and let my brain rest.
 It seems my hours in work started to be a little bit more challenging, so some of my energy gone there.

 **Link to work:** N/A

+### Day 30: May 15, 2020

+**Today's Progress**: I tried to crack the tideman challenge, but no luck so far.
+I think I will have more luck tomorrow since there will be no  work houra after &before coding :)

+**Thoughts:** : I do not have the mood to share my thoughts.
+**Link to work:** N/A